theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 Then make a DIAMOND database file form the protein homolog model amino acid fasta file.
 `diamond makedb --in protein_fasta_protein_homolog_model.fasta -d CARD`

 The annotation of resistance genes could be done as a batch job using DIAMOND against CARD.
-(This took ~1h 30min + the time in the queue).
+(This takes less than an hour + possible time in the queue).
 ```
 #!/bin/bash -l
 #SBATCH -J diamond